sxzz/rolldown-plugin-dts/performance-issue.md

 - Sourcemaps: correct (per `fix/#80`).
 - Performance: large packages with 30+ entries are still slow; a single change can lead to large `.d.ts` work even with incremental reuse.

+#### Why it happens (root cause)

+- The aggregated Program contains sources from all referenced projects, inflating graph size.
+- Watch invalidation now clears caches and forces full solution rebuilds on every change.
+- Program is recreated before emits and not reused across entries; with many entries, the cost multiplies.

 #### Likely cause of slowness

 - Flattening referenced projects into a single aggregated Program increases root set and type graph size for each emit.